 Fill a shaker with more ice.

-Add the Scotch, Gin, water enhancers, and lime.
+Add the Scotch, Gin, syrups, and lime.

 Shake until the outside of the shaker is so cold it's hard to hold, about 30 seconds.

 Strain into the ice filled low ball glasses.